-This is the decade where my musical taste continued to grow and finally find its sweet spot.
-The first half of the decade coincided with my college years, and I have many fond memories attached to many of these albums because of it.
+The 100 Greatest Christian Albums of the 00s.
+This is the decade where my musical taste continued to grow and finally found its sweet spot.
+The first half of the decade coincided with my college years, and I have many fond memories attached to these albums because of it.
 The second half held the first five years of marriage, fatherhood, and the financial struggles of a young family.
 Because I listened to such a wider variety of songs as the CCM genre continued to expand, I chose to limit the times a band/artist could show up on this list to two.
-With the 90s list and the10s list, I had no such rules, but it seemed necessary for this decade to include as many of the greats as possible.
-In other words, though I may pick the “wrong” album by a band or artist, according to some, I at least tried to make sure they were represented.
+With the 90s list and the 10s list, I had no such rules, but it seemed necessary for this decade to include as many different artists as possible.
+In other words, though I may pick the “wrong” album by a band or artist, according to some, I tried to make sure they were at least represented.

-Again, this list as the two preceding it is a bit of a hybrid, in that I tried to be as objective as possible to include albums that are widely considered great though it may not be my personal taste.
-There are 11 such albums present and bonus points to those that can pick them out.
-Also, the ranking was tremendously difficult, nay impossible so don’t get too hung up on where an album placed, especially anything outside of the top 40.
-I think they’re all great or I wouldn’t have included them.
-Some will be farther down the list because I either hadn’t heard them at (rare, maybe 3-5 albums), or had spent less time with them (about 10-15 albums).
-The higher the rank, the more my personal enjoyment, especially once we get closer to the top 25.
+Again, this list as the two preceding it, is a bit of a hybrid.
+I tried to be as objective as possible to include albums that are widely considered great, though it may not be my personal taste.
+There are ten such albums present and bonus points to those that can pick them out.
+Also, the ranking was tremendously difficult, nay impossible so don’t get too hung up on where an album placed, especially anything outside of the top 50.
+Because of this difficulty I choose groupings of 25 until I got to the Top 50.
+However I think they’re all great or I wouldn’t have included them.
+Some will be farther down the list because I either hadn’t heard them prior to making the list or had spent less time with them.
+The higher the rank, the more my personal enjoyment, especially once we get to the Top 25.

 Another question that may come up is the “is such and such a Christian band/artist?” or “why would x be on this Christian list?”
 One of the things that I love about Christian music in the 00s is that the age-old question of what applies as “Christian” music continued to expand.
 Personally, I think it’s silly to define an entire genre on the lyrical content alone, but for better or worse that has been the history of CCM.
 For this list, I chose to include a few artists who are confirmed Christians though their musical output was beyond the borders of traditional CCM.
 No that doesn’t include U2, but it may include a few surprises.